lightpack/docs/ai-service.md

 - Dimensions vary by provider (768 for Gemini, 1536 for OpenAI)
 - Not all providers support embeddings (see provider table above)
 - Options parameter allows model override and provider-specific settings
+- Embeddings are NOT cross-compatible.
+Always use the same provider for embedding and searching.

 ---